gazbert/bxbot-ui/README.md

 Although being developed as a 'real-world' app, the code _tries_ to showcase different features of Angular 4 and [TypeScript](https://www.typescriptlang.org/).
 It's not meant to be an Angular 101 tutorial - the [Angular Documentation](https://angular.io/docs) does a far better job!

-**Note:** This project is very much work in progress and not safe for production.

 ## User Guide